PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_operativ.md

 sidebar: jupedsim_sidebar
 folder: jpscore
 permalink: jpscore_operativ.html
 summary: Several operational models are implemented in jpscore.
-An operational model defines how pedestrians moves from one time step to the next.
+An operational model defines how pedestrians interact with each other and with their environment.
-last_updated: Dec 21, 2019
+last_updated: Dec 31, 2019
 ---

 ## Introduction